Real Hasta la Muerte (record label)

-Real Hasta la Muerte (RHLM) is a Puerto Rican record label founded by rapper Anuel AA in 2017, it has one headquarters located in Puerto Rico and two in Florida.
-His music is distributed by The Orchard.
+Real Hasta la Muerte (RHLM) is a Puerto Rican record label founded by Anuel AA in 2017, it has one headquarters located in Puerto Rico and two in Florida.
+Releases by artists signed to the label are distributed by The Orchard.

-The label's current acts include Anuel AA and Kendo Kaponi.
+The label's current acts include rappers Anuel AA and Kendo Kaponi.
 The label has had four projects: Real Hasta la Muerte, Emmanuel, Los Dioses, Las Leyendas Nunca Mueren and LLNM2.

 History

 2017–2019

 Real Hasta la Muerte was founded in 2017 by Anuel AA, a year before releasing his debut album Real Hasta la Muerte, this happened while he was in prison.

 Anuel's Real Hasta la Muerte (2018) was the label's first album release, leading both the artist and label to tremendous success, debuting at number fifty-one on the Billboard 200.

 On April 24, 2019, Anuel signs a contract with The Orchard for them to distribute the music of all the members of Real Hasta la Muerte.